-Holden looks around at her clothes, which are neatly arranged.
-His mother, he knows, has great taste in clothes – Phoebe always looks great.
+Holden looks around at her neatly arranged clothes.
+His mother, he knows, has great taste in clothes—Phoebe always looks great.

 Among several workbooks is Phoebe's own notebook, with little scribbles of her own and notes to/from her friends.
 Holden reads the whole thing.
 It's really quite adorable.
 You should check it out.